otmarjr/jInfer-fork/jinfer/trunk/jInfer/README.txt

   Software Requirements
   ---------------------

-  jInfer requires Java 6+ and NetBeans 6.9+ to run.
+  jInfer requires Java 6+ and NetBeans 6.9+ to run or develop.

   Installation
   ------------

   To install jInfer into an existing NetBeans installation, use Tools > Plugins > Downloaded from the main NetBeans menu.
+Select all .NBM files from the bin/ directory of this distribution and install them.
+After restarting NetBeans, jInfer is ready to be used.

   Documentation